araichev/markov/README.rst

-Markov: A Game of Poems
+Markov, A Game of Poems
 ========================
-Poetry project under development.
+A poetry project under development.
-Site at `markov-poems.net <http://markov-poems.net>`_.
+Site at `markovpoems.net <http://markovpoems.net>`_.

 Requirements
 ------------